-3. Persons operating diesel engines who are required to register equipment as required by District or State rules are subject to the following fees:
+3. Persons operating diesel engines that who are required to register equipment as required by District or State rules are subject to the following fees:

-- 4. Persons operating boilers, steam generators and process heaters who are required to register equipment by District Regulation 9-7-404 are subject to the following fees: - a.
-Each facility operating a boiler, steam generator or process heater subject to Regulation 9-7-404 ONE-TIME REGISTRATION FEE \$446 per facility - b.
-Each boiler, steam generator or process heater subject to Regulation 9-7-404, after the first ONE-TIME REGISTRATION FEE \$53 per device - 5.
-Persons owning or operating graphic arts operations who are required to register equipment by District Regulation 8-20-408 are subject to the following fees:
+- 4. Persons operating boilers, steam generators and process heaters that who are required to register equipment by District Regulation 9-7-404 are subject to the following fees: - a.
+Each facility operating a boiler, steam generator or process heater subject to Regulation 9-7-404 ONE-TIME REGISTRATION FEE \$425 per facility - b.
+Each boiler, steam generator or process heater subject to Regulation 9-7-404, after ONE-TIME REGISTRATION FEE \$50 per device the first